Sjord/Sjord.github.io/_posts/2016-03-13-django-users2-token-easily-predictable.md

 ---
 layout: post
-title: "Django-user2 verification token easily predictable"
+title: "Django's reset password mechanism"
 thumbnail: snowflake-240.jpg
 date: 2016-03-13
 ---

-Django-users2 is a custom user model for Django that replaces the default user model.
-One feature is email verification, where the user receives an email with a verification link after registering.
-The code used in this link should be only known to the recipient of the email, but turns out to be easily guessable.
+Django enables users to reset their password a token that is emailed to the user.
+This mechanism contains some smart features. so let's look at how it works.

 ## Django's token generator

-Django's default authentication implementation already uses tokens in the forgotten password functionality.
+Django comes with password reset functionality, but it is disabled by default.
+To use it you just have to make [an URL pattern to the view](https://docs.djangoproject.com/en/1.9/topics/auth/default/#using-the-views) so that the correct views become accessible.

 A user may request a reset email that contains a token to access a page with which he can reset his password.
 The token consists of a hash of user properties.
-When the user visits the link in the email, the hash is recalculated and compared to the token in the link.
+It is not kept in the database.
+Instead, when the user visits the link in the email, the hash is recalculated and compared to the token in the link.
 The implementation for creating the token looks like this: